shoelace-style/shoelace/docs/tokens/color.md

 TODO

-- Describe how HSL is used
+- Describe how color tokens are generated using HSL
-- Show color tokens in a table with var names
-- Add black/white tokens

 ## Primary